-Your surgeon can perform these procedures at the same time as your chin enhancement.
-Discuss with your surgeon your concerns so that they can suggest the best approach for you to achieve your goals.
+The surgeon may be able to perform these procedures at the same time as the chin enhancement.
+Discuss with the surgeon all concerns so that they can suggest the best approach to achieve all surgical goals.

-Your chin enhancement consultation is an opportunity for you to meet with your surgeon to discuss the procedure and what you would like to achieve from it.
+The chin enhancement consultation is an opportunity for the patient to meet their prospective surgeon to discuss the procedure and what they would like to achieve from it.
 This will last between 15 minutes and an hour.
-You will talk with your BAAPS/BAPRAS surgeon about your concerns, and they will assess your face and chin.
-They can then discuss with you the best surgical approach to solve the problems that you have identified.
+The patient will talk with the BAAPS/BAPRAS surgeon about any concerns, and they will assess the patient's face and chin.
+They can then discuss the best surgical approach to solve the problems the patient may have identified.
 If appropriate, they may suggest procedures for other parts of the face such as the nose or eyelids.
-These can often be performed at the same time as a chin enhancement with the aim being helping you to achieve the aesthetic goal that you’re looking for.
+These can often be performed at the same time as a chin enhancement with the aim being help achieve the aesthetic goal that the patient is looking for.

-Your surgeon will also discuss with you the potential risks and complications that come with a chin enhancement procedure.
-It is important to be aware of these so that you can make an informed decision on whether or not you wish to go ahead with the operation.
+The surgeon will also discuss the potential risks and complications that come with a chin enhancement procedure.
+It is important for the patient to be aware of these so that they can make an informed decision on whether or not they wish to go ahead with the operation.

-To assess your suitability for surgery, your surgeon may ask you about the following:
+To assess suitability for surgery, the surgeon may ask about the following:

-- What medications you are currently taking (including over-the-counter and herbal remedies).
+- Medications use (including over-the-counter and herbal remedies)

-During your consultation, we recommend that you are as open as possible with your surgeon.
-Be honest about your expectations and your desired outcome.
-Your surgeon is there to listen carefully to you, and to help you achieve the goals you want.
-This also means letting you know if your expectations are not realistic.
-In this case, they may suggest better alternatives for you.
+During the consultation, it is recommended that patients are as open as possible with the surgeon.
+Be honest about expectations and desired outcome.
+The surgeon is there to listen carefully, and to help achieve the goals the patient wants.
+This also means letting the patient know if their expectations are not realistic.
+In this case, they may suggest better alternatives.

-You can ask your surgeon any questions you have about the procedure during your consultation.
-We want you to be confident with your decision to have a chin enhancement, so make sure you express any queries you might have.
-There is no such thing as a silly question!
-The following are some examples of questions that you may consider asking:
+Patients can ask the surgeon any questions they have about the procedure during the consultation.
+The following are some examples of questions that patients may consider asking:

 - Will a chin enhancement correct the concerns I have expressed?